 Answer: Computer-aided design is introduced in the first year of study.
 It is recommended that you wait until then to purchase your computer, so that you have the most up-to-date and powerful system possible.
 Computer specifications and required software is always available on the CED Tech website here.
-You may purchase either a Mac or a PC but you will be expected to come to class with Windows and Windows version of applications running.
-Some students find this more challenging than others on a Mac.
+Some of the applications taught in upper level classes only run on Windows and all instruction is based on the Windows version of applications.
+For these reasons we recommend students have a Windows based PC.

 Question: Is it true that BLA students are in studio a LOT?
 How will I get everything done?

 Answer: How much time you spend in studio is up to you.
 Developing strong time-management skills and balancing academic work with all of your other college activities will take practice.
 You may not be perfect at it right from the start.
 Sometimes you will pull all-nighters but more often, you will learn from the first few experiences what your strengths and weaknesses are.
 Just remember – you will do your best design when everything is in balance – sleep, eating habits, extracurricular activities, personal relationships, etc.